- Phone number

 - Flexible hours available

 COVID19 : I am currently offering online or phone counselling only at the moment.
-However, I plan to resume in-person, COVID-secure sessions in a limited way as soon as is practically possible, using a 1:3 (one in-person/three online) ratio per month.
+However, I plan to resume in-person, COVID-secure sessions in a limited way again as soon as circumstances allow.
 This will enable in-person counselling to resume gradually and safely.
-Should you prefer online video sessions, that is also possible.
+Should you prefer online video sessions only, that is also possible.

 About me and my therapy practice

 Life can be distressing or confusing at times especially during stress or change.
 I am a calm, warm, non-judgemental and experienced BACP Accredited Counsellor/Psychotherapist who can offer you time and support to reflect on the parts of your life which are difficult to make sense of.

 Our work together will be exploratory and collaborative.
 You will find a supportive, listening space in which you can bring what’s troubling you and I will use my experience and knowledge to ask questions and offer reflections.
 This will help you to think outside your usual ways of thinking and feeling to gain deeper knowledge about yourself which will help you find a different point of view on your problems.

 Sometimes in the work, we can use creative materials to help you to find ways to put into words some of the harder to express feelings.
 This might involve using story cards or other art materials.
 We would only use these with your agreement and if it felt that it might be useful.
 In the work, we might also use Transactional Analysis psychotherapy models such as the Drama Triangle, Life positions and Transactions which often really help to get an understanding of yourself and your problems and are a model for change.
 I also bring training in Family and Systemic Therapy and body psychotherapy approaches to assist in the work.